Skip to Content

 Of the eight Hawaiian islands, Kauai is our favorite island to visit.

 Kauai is a lush paradise, with mountains, waterfalls, and a dramatic coastline.
-It is the oldest and westernmost of the large islands in the Hawaiian chain, and as a result has the most diverse range of plant life, a feature that has earned it the nickname of the “Garden Isle.”
+It is the oldest and second most western island in the Hawaiian chain, and as a result has the most diverse range of plant life, a feature that has earned it the nickname of the “Garden Isle.”
+It’s also the fourth largest.

 Kauai is considered the sleepiest of the islands because many businesses have early closing hours.
 The plus side of this is that you truly get to relax on Kauai.